 \section{Main Results}

-Our first theorem will establish the weak convergence of the $U$-statistic process not assuming that the summands of the linear part have second (or even higher) moments.
-More precisely, we will assume that the law $\mathcal{L}(h_1(\xi(1)))$ is in the normal domain of attraction of an $\beta$-stable law $F_\beta$ with $1<\beta\leq 2$
+Our first theorem will establish the weak convergence of the $U$-statistic process without assuming that the summands of the linear part have second (or even higher) moments.
+More precisely, we will assume that the law $\mathcal{L}(h_1(\xi(1)))$ is in the normal domain of attraction of a $\beta$-stable law $F_\beta$ with $1<\beta\leq 2$